pascalgn/properties-maven-extension/README.md

 * `git.branch`, the current branch name (*master*, *feature/some-feature*, etc.)
 * `git.commit.id`, the full SHA of the HEAD commit (*cbf1b9a1be984a9f61b79a05f23b19f66d533537*)
 * `git.commit.id.abbrev`, the abbreviated SHA of the HEAD commit (*cbf1b9a*)
+* `git.count`, the current number of commits reachable from HEAD

 If you need more properties, feel free to create an [issue](https://github.com/pascalgn/properties-maven-extension/issues) or a [pull request](https://github.com/pascalgn/properties-maven-extension/pulls).